ggsonic/web.poetry/README.md

 # web.poetry
-a demo website for tang poetry.
+a demo website for tang poetry created by llm.